Excerpts from Jim Conrad's

 When I positioned the toad in sunlight for a view of the head, his eyelid-like "nictitating membrane" slid up over the eye, apparently in response to the bright light, as seen below:

-Giant Toad, BUFO MARINUS, or Rhinella marina, nictitating membrane
+Giant Toad, RHINELLA HORRIBILIS, nictitating membrane

 Nictitating membranes occur not only in amphibians and reptiles but also birds and some mammals.
 Normally they are whitish or transparent, and serve to protect the eye from dust and to keep it moist.